SAP/WebClientDevGuide/README.md

 ## WebClient API

 The WebClient API exposes a public JavaScript API, which is available at runtime in your web application as soon as the WebClient is loaded.
+You can use it to interact with the WebClient programatically from within your web application business logic.

-This API is available at the JavaScript object path: `window.sap.cai.webclient`

-The API has the following methods:
+The API is available at the JavaScript object path: `window.sap.cai.webclient` and has the following methods:

 ### open()